software-mansion/react-native-reanimated/README.md

   yarn install
 ```

-Then run `react-native run-android` or `react-native run-ios` (depending on which platform you want to run the example app on).
+Then run `react-native run-android` or `react-native run-ios` (depending on which platform you want to run the Example app on).

 You will need to have an Android or iOS device or emulator connected as well as `react-native-cli` package installed globally.